ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 user = createObject( "component", "User" ).init();
 ```

 In later chapters we will investigate the concept of [dependency injection](/dependency-injection.md).
-Please also note that the `createObject()` function can also be used to create different types of objects like:
+Please also note that the `createObject()` function can also be used to create different types of objects in CFML like:

 * Components
 * Webservices (WSDL based)